Bluepr-nt/CICD-Standard/README.md

 # Example build type task
 - name: build_app_a # The task name, MUST be unique
   type: build # The task type
-  after: [] # The tasks required to be done and successful before this one
+  depends_on: [] # The tasks required to be done and successful before this one
   build:
     environment: my-docker-image # The environment in which to build the product
     command: docker build $REPOSITORY_DIR # The command to be executed to build the product
                                           # If multiple commands are required, then it should be a script
   # Implementation rules:
     # 1. The build MUST produce one or many build artifacts
     # 2. Only a build CAN produce a build artifact
     # 3. The build artifacts MUST have a unique build identifier per artifact, known as the build number